MichaelM4/Floppy80-M1/USER-GUIDE.md

 #### FDC INI [filename.ini]

-Switches between the different ini file on the SD-Card.
+Switches between the different INI file on the SD-Card.
-If filename.ini is not specified a list of ini files on the SD-Card will be displayed allow you to select the one to write to boot.cfg
+If filename.ini is not specified a list of INI files on the SD-Card will be displayed allow you to select the one to write to boot.cfg

 #### FDC DMK [filename.dmk] [0/1/2]

 Allows the mounting of DMK disk images in the root folder of the SD-Card for a specified drive.
-When filename.dmk is specified it will mount the dmk file names by filename.dmk into the drive specified [0/1/2].
+When filename.dmk is specified it will mount the DMK file names by filename.dmk into the drive specified [0/1/2].
 For example

-`FDC DMK LDOS-DATA.DMK 2` will mount the dmk file LDOS-DATA.DMK into drive :2
+`FDC DMK LDOS-DATA.DMK 2` will mount the DMK file LDOS-DATA.DMK into drive :2
 `FDC DMK` - will list DMK files allowing you to select the file, and the drive to mount it into

 #### FDC FOR